coyul/CatsApp/README.md

 * Retrofit for the network calls as the easiest
 * Glide for picture loading as the easiest

-## Room for improvement (not implemented due to strict time limits - 3 hours)
+## Room for improvement (not implemented due to strict time limits of 3 hours)
 * Compose for UI (among other cons the most important for me will be avoiding coupling and improving readability with a declarative approach compared with xml-s and adapters)
 * Unit tests coverage
+* Improving UI - support different image sizes (right now they are all cropped to one size), add more valuable information (for instance slider for cat's friendliness, country of origin flag, etc)
 * Pagination (right now the app fetches only 20 items)
 * More distinct error handling